Patient education: Headache causes and diagnosis in adults (Beyond the Basics)

 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

 Patient education: Migraine headaches in adults (The Basics)

 Patient education: Arteriovenous malformations in the brain (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Migraine headaches in adults (Beyond the Basics)
+Patient education: Migraine headaches in adults (Beyond the Basics)

-Patient information: Headache treatment in adults (Beyond the Basics)
+Patient education: Headache treatment in adults (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

 Acute treatment of migraine in adults